 On the journey to sustainability, there are many smaller and larger steps that companies and organizations can take.
 The good news is that the journey is a hell of a lot of fun, good for the world, and more meaningful to employees than, say, a fancy office with foosball.

-Optimise website sustainably
+Optimize website sustainably

 We avoid plastic waste, unnecessary new purchases and are big recycling fans.
 As a starting point, we can recommend other companies to jointly participate in monthly challenges such as Plastic Free July.
 This way, climate protection becomes the focus of all employees.